northeastern-rc/rc-public-documentation/docs/source/using-discovery/workingwithgpu.rst

   # Verify the CPU setup (if successful, then a tensor is returned):
   python3 -c "import tensorflow as tf; print(tf.reduce_sum(tf.random.normal([1000, 1000])))"

-  # verify the GPU setup (if successful, then a list of GPU devices is returned):
+  # verify the GPU setup (if successful, then a list of GPU device is returned):
   python3 -c "import tensorflow as tf; print(tf.config.list_physical_devices('GPU'))"

   # test if a GPU device is detected with TF (if successful, then True is returned):